pipeflo/weather-agent-challenge/SOLUTION.md

 ## Key Implementation Details

-### City Extraction
+### Strands Tools Framework
-- Uses regex patterns to match common weather request phrasings
+- Uses `@tool` decorator to define weather and calculator tools
-- Handles variations like "weather in London", "how's Paris weather"
-- Cleans up captured text to remove common words
-- Falls back to simple word-based extraction
-- Returns properly capitalized city names
+- Tools are automatically discovered and made available to the agent
+- Each tool has proper docstring documentation for the LLM to understand usage

-### Weather API Integration
+### Weather Tool
+- Integrates with OpenWeather API using requests
-- Gets API key from `OPENWEATHER_API_KEY` environment variable
+- Handles API key from environment variable
-- Makes HTTP request to OpenWeather API with proper parameters
-- Includes timeout for reliability
-- Handles various error scenarios (network, API, parsing)
-- Returns parsed JSON response or None on failure

-### Response Formatting
-- Extracts key weather information (temperature, description, humidity)
-- Formats with emojis for visual appeal
+- Formats response with emojis and clear structure
-- Includes both actual and "feels like" temperature
+- Includes comprehensive error handling

-- Handles missing data gracefully
+### Calculator Tool
+- Safely evaluates mathematical expressions
+- Includes input validation to prevent code injection
+- Handles common math errors (division by zero, syntax errors)
-- Returns user-friendly formatted string
+- Returns formatted results with calculation shown

+### Strands Agent Integration
+- Creates a Strands Agent with both tools
+- Uses system prompt to guide tool usage
+- Agent automatically decides when to use each tool based on user input
+- Integrates with AgentCore through the entrypoint function

 ## Testing Commands